Avance Care Behavioral Health

 Distress Tolerance Skills: 6-week Program Details

-Sessions will be virtual and held weekly, Wednesday August 28th from 5:00-6:30 – Virtual
+Sessions will be virtual and held weekly, starting Wednesday November 6th, from 5:00-6:30 – Virtual

 Cost: Most insurance is accepted.
 Our behavioral health coordinators will verify your insurance benefits and explain any out-of-pocket costs prior to you attending the first group.